 Usually, a hairdryer blows out hot air to dry the water off your hair.
-Since you are battling water and moisture with your phone, why not deploy using a hairdryer.
-Make sure that the air blown by the dryer is slightly hot but not extremely hot as it will damage the components inside the port.
+Since you are battling water and moisture with your phone, why not deploy a hairdryer?
+Make sure that the air blown by the dryer is slightly hot but not extremely hot, as it will damage the components inside the port.
 Adjust the speed to slow and blow the air inside the charging port at different angles to try and dry up moisture.
-If only the moisture was forcing the ‘moisture detected error’ to go off, this method should fix it up.
+If only the moisture were forcing the ‘moisture detected error’ to go off, this method should fix it up.

-It seems counterintuitive that I mentioned rinsing can help fix the problem but I am not talking about using water to rinse the port.
-Isopropyl alcohol, petrol, or distilled water can help you rinse the port removing moisture if any.
-Use a very small amount of the aforementioned substances on a paper towel and insert it in the port to clean it up.
-Once you feel that it is enough, keep the phone under a fan and check back in a few minutes.
+It seems counterintuitive that I mentioned rinsing could help fix the problem, but I am not talking about using water to rinse the port.
+Isopropyl alcohol, petrol, or distilled water can help you rinse the port, removing any moisture.
+Use a very small amount of the substances above on a paper towel and insert it into the port to clean it up.
+Once you feel it is enough, keep the phone under a fan and check back in a few minutes.

 Keep it under sunlight

 Another point that seems counterintuitive is keeping the phone under sunlight.
 I am not talking about keeping the phone under direct sunlight as it will cause more damage than good.
 Instead, find a place where there’s enough sunlight that the moisture could evaporate over a few minutes/hours but not much to raise the temperature beyond what it can handle.
 This should take some time.
-Plugin the charger and turn on the power to check if the battery is charging or not.
+Plug the charger and turn on the power to check whether the battery is charging.

 This method can be useful if dirt/dust or corrosion due to moisture is preventing the phone from charging the battery.
-Use the tweezer to rub and try to remove the dirt and corrosion build-up in the port.
-I have mentioned it several times but you need to make sure you aren’t causing more damage than good.
+Use the tweezer to rub and remove the dirt and corrosion build-up in the port.
+I have mentioned it several times, but you must ensure you aren’t causing more damage than good.

 Use the rice grain method

-This is a traditional method that tech experts usually recommend, however, this is a time-consuming process.
+This is a traditional method that tech experts usually recommend; however, this is time-consuming.
 It takes approx 48 hours for uncooked rice to soak any traces of water in a water-damaged phone.
 Since we are talking about a potentially water-damaged or moisture-affected charging port, you will need at least a few hours.
-For that, take some uncooked rice in a ziplock bag or pour it in a container and keep the bottom half of the phone stuck in the rice.
-This should assist the rice to do its magic.
+Take some uncooked rice in a ziplock bag, pour it into a container, and keep the phone’s bottom half stuck in the rice.
+This should assist the rice in doing its magic.

-You can use silica gel to do the same although not in a large quantity but a few packs of silica gel will be enough.
-Once you remove the phone from the container or bag, use a clean and dry cloth to wipe it and check if the problem is sorted or not.
+You can use silica gel to do the same; although not in a large quantity, a few packs of silica gel will be enough.
+Once you remove the phone from the container or bag, use a clean and dry cloth to wipe it and check whether the problem is sorted.

 How to verify if the charging port is damaged or not?

-Assuming that the charging port has some moisture which is something that would trigger moisture detected error and cause the charging to stop, you will need to verify if the port is damaged or not.
-This is something you should do before proceeding to the last method listed below.
+Assuming that the charging port has some moisture that would trigger moisture detected an error and cause the charging to stop, you will need to verify if the port is damaged or not.
+You should do this before proceeding to the last method listed below.

-Assuming that your phone is not charging, you should verify if the charging port is damaged or not.
-For this, you will need another phone, take your charger, and plug it to charge.
-If the charging doesn’t start, either the cable or the charging brick is to be blamed.
-If that another phone starts charging, then the charging port has been damaged due to water.
+Assuming your phone is not charging, you should verify if the charging port is damaged.
+You will need another phone; take your charger, and plug it to charge.
+If the charging doesn’t start, the cable or the charging brick must be blamed.
+If another phone starts charging, the charging port has been damaged due to water.
 Take a different cable, try charging the phone using the new cable and check if the phone charges or not.

-In such cases or otherwise, you will have to report the issue to a service center and start charging the phone.
+In such cases, you will have to report the issue to a service center and start charging the phone.

 Perform a restore factory